 Who can help me with my gambling problem?

-Gambling Helpline New Zealand provides a 24 hour, freephone helpline for people who are concerned about their own or someone else’s gambling.
-You can call the helpline for counselling, advice, or a referral to another gambling support organisation.
-You can call them on 0800 654 655 or text them on 8006.
+Gambling Helpline New Zealand provides a 24-hour, freephone helpline for people who are concerned about their own or someone else’s gambling.
+You can call the helpline for counselling, advice, or a referral to other gambling support organisations.
+You can call the helpline on 0800 654 655 or text 8006.

 - Maori - 0800 654 656